mrrolandlawrence/dragonmountaintours/destinations/ninh-binh/index.md

 It’s the ancient and spiritual capital of Vietnam.

+also amazingly flat - perfect for cycling around.

 To get the best out of the trip, we created a 2 day tour.
 This means you can take a more leisurely pace than if it were just a 1 day tour with planed activities, treks, great local food and an overnight stay with a tribal family.
 To read more about the 2 day tour of Ninh Binh and to book <click here>